-The outgoing 2021 was marked by a rapidly increasing activity in waste to energy in Africa: new trends inspired several recent projects.
-It looks like the continent general interest in waste-to-energy raised significantly.
-A number of countries expressed their desire to have incineration and pyrolysis.
+The outgoing 2021 was marked by a rapid increase in waste-to-energy activity in Africa, with several recent projects inspired by new trends.
+It appears that interest in waste-to-energy has increased significantly.
+Several countries expressed their interest in incineration and pyrolysis.

-Waste to Energy International (WTEI) received requests from traditionally active Egypt, Algeria, Morocco, South Africa.
+Waste to Energy International (WTEI) received requests from traditionally active Egypt, Algeria, Morocco, and South Africa.
 What is a new tendency – a significant growth of waste-to-energy calls from sub-Saharan Africa: Nigeria, Ethiopia, Democratic Republic of Congo, Kenya.
-It is not a coincidence that a huge alternative energy fund, partnered with WTEI, expressed an interest in sub-Saharan Africa namely.
-The region attracts the sight of serious institutional investors in alternative energy.
+It is not a coincidence that a large alternative energy fund, partnered with WTEI, has expressed an interest in sub-Saharan Africa, specifically.
+The region attracts the attention of serious institutional investors in the alternative energy sector.
 Their behaviour predicts a bright future for alternative energy development in the region.

 Waste to energy in Africa and WTEI

-Following the trends, WTEI successfully created a new project in Ethiopia, to build, own and operate a 680,000 tpa municipal solid waste to energy plant.
-The plant shall produce at least 40 MW of electricity and significantly improve the ecology situation in Addis Ababa.
-The capital of Ethiopia already has a waste-to-energy plant, Reppie, the first and only one operated in Africa.
+Following the trend, WTEI successfully created a new project in Ethiopia to build, own, and operate a 680,000 tpa municipal solid waste-to-energy plant.
+The plant is expected to produce at least 40 MW of electricity and significantly improve the ecological situation in Addis Ababa.
+The capital of Ethiopia already has a waste-to-energy plant, Reppie, the first and only one of its kind in Africa.
 So, the Koshe plant shall become the second implementation of mass incineration technology in the country.
-The new plant facilities will provide pre-sorting of the waste for own needs and for Reppie, too.
-Similar improvements will be made in fly and bottom ash processing systems, to satisfy the two plants common needs.
+The new plant facilities will provide pre-sorting of waste for their own needs and those of Reppie as well.
+Similar improvements will be made to the fly and bottom ash processing systems to meet the daily needs of the two plants.

-At this moment, WTEI, together with local developer Covenant Engineering and investment partner OAK, has completed the feasibility study for the Koshe plant.
-Our team have estimated local conditions, location, layout, equipment of the new plant.
-The short video below represents a 3D model of the new waste to energy plant.
+At this moment, WTEI, together with local developer Covenant Engineering and investment developer OAK, has completed the feasibility study for the Koshe plant.
+Our team has estimated local conditions, location, layout, and equipment of the new plant.
+The short video below represents a 3D model of the new waste-to-energy plant.

-Together with the esteemed multi-billion technology provider, we have created a technical proposal for the plant, containing CAPEX and OPEX.
+Together with the esteemed multi-billion-dollar technology provider, we have developed a technical proposal for the plant, which includes both CAPEX and OPEX.
 The final run of the financial model confirmed that the project is feasible and can be successfully funded.
-OAK works to commence the investments in the next three months.
+OAK aims to commence investments within the next three months.

 Current and new projects

-Also in parallel, we continue the development of the first waste to energy plant in Egypt, which deserved several publications in our blog.
-All documents for signing by the government are ready, including the power purchase agreement and concession agreement.
-As a result, we expect the signing by the relevant ministries early next year and immediate commencement of funding.
+Additionally, we continue to develop the first waste-to-energy plant in Egypt, which has garnered several publications on our blog.
+All documents for government signing are ready, including the power purchase agreement and concession agreement.
+As a result, we expect the signing by the relevant ministries early next year and the immediate commencement of funding.

-In 2021, we also have reached significant progress in one of the biggest African countries.
-The consortium created by WTEI, have signed the preliminary documents for the construction of a 700,000 tpa plant.
-We expect the commencement of the feasibility study quite soon.
+In 2021, we also reached significant progress in one of the biggest African countries.
+The consortium created by WTEI has signed the preliminary documents for the construction of a 700,000-ton-per-annum (tpa) plant.
+We anticipate the commencement of the feasibility study shortly.

-Therefore, we are looking forward to the future of waste to energy in Africa with great optimism.
-Having strong investments funds onboard, reliable local partners and worldwide know technology providers, we plan to use raising interest in waste to energy to improve life quality in Africa.
+Therefore, we are looking forward to the future of waste-to-energy in Africa with great optimism.
+With strong investment funds on board, reliable local partners, and globally recognized technology providers, we plan to capitalize on the growing interest in waste-to-energy to enhance quality of life in Africa.

 We have a challenge of municipal solid waste in Uganda.
 We are looking for partners to implement a waste to energy project from municipal solid waste, farm waste, plastics (hard and soft) waste tyres and animal waste.
 Preliminary studies have been conducted and a concept is under development.